 Dangers Of Morphine Abuse

-The most dangerous thing about abusing morphine, is the potential of overdosing on the drug.
-Morphine overdose can cause severe side effects.
+The most dangerous thing about abusing morphine is the potential of overdosing on the drug.
+A morphine overdose can cause severe side effects.
 Overdosing on morphine can cause the respiratory system to be so depressed that it stops breathing completely and can result in death by suffocation.